Greg Macainsh: Biography

 Gregory John Macainsh was born on 30 December 1950 and grew up in Warrandyte.
 His father was a philosopher, engineer and some-time poet and his mother was a librarian.
 He attended Norwood High School, Ringwood and recalled attending a Scouting jamboree when he heard the Beatles on the radio.
 "It was wild stuff, amazing.
 I lost interest in the Scouts and concentrated on music.
 The little tranny had just hit.
 I listened to a valve radio at home and then to a crystal radio set I made for my bedroom.
 3UZ was the station and Stan Rofe was the man."

-In 1966, with Macainsh on bass guitar and school mate, Imants "Freddie" Strauks on lead vocals, he formed a group, Spare Parts.
+In 1966, with Macainsh on bass guitar and school mate, Freddie Strauks on lead vocals, he formed a group, Spare Parts.
 It was followed by Sound Pump two years later; Macainsh then formed Reuben Tice in Eltham, with Tony Williams on vocals.
 One of their songs, written by Macainsh, was "I Went Down to Eltham to Get Me a Job in a Band".
 By 1970 Macainsh was back with Strauks, who was now on drums, first in Claptrap and by 1971 in Frame, which had Graeme "Shirley" Strachan as lead vocalist.
 The line-up also included Pat O'Brien and Cynthio Ooms on guitars.
 Australian rock music journalist, Ed Nimmervoll observed, "[Reuben Tice were] a local group that hardly ever ventured out of its alternate lifestyle Eltham area, [Frame were] a group that looked for gigs in inner suburban Melbourne."